Medicinal product regulation and product liability in Vietnam: overview

 Revoke the Conditions Certificate for three to six months, depending on the seriousness of the violation.

 Force the manufacturer to withdraw and destroy all drugs or withdraw the registration numbers of drugs before their expiry dates.

 Authorisation and abridged procedure

 The Drug Administration of Vietnam is the competent authority issuing the drug registration numbers or marketing authorisations for medicinal products.

 In general, a medicinal product circulating on the market must have obtained marketing authorisation (issued by the Drug Administration of Vietnam as part of the Ministry of Health).

-Circular No. 22/2009/TT-BYT, as amended by Circular No.45/2011/TT-BYT, sets out conditions and requirements for obtaining marketing authorisation.
+Circular No. 44/2014/TT-BYT sets out conditions and requirements for obtaining marketing authorisation.
 The holder of marketing authorisation must hold the appropriate licences to operate in the pharmaceutical industry in Vietnam, which are either the:

 Drug Trading Certificate, for local drug registration applicants.

-Certificate of Operating in Medicinal Products and Raw Medicinal Materials in Vietnam, for foreign drug registration applicants.
+Certificate of Manufacturing or Trading in Drugs in the country of origin and Licence for Establishment of a Representative Office in Vietnam, for foreign drug registration applicants.